What do I do if I am served with a summons and complaint?

 Can I have my own attorney represent me in this case?

 You always have the right to retain your own attorney, but you would be financially responsible for his/her fee.
-Liability insurance companies select law firms with expertise in the area of litigation and Curtin & Curtin, LLP is one of the firms that has been selected by your insurance company as a firm with the capabilities necessary to properly defend your case.
-You will not receive legal bill from Curtin & Curtin, LLP if you do have available liability insurance.
-In addition, your liability insurance carrier will commonly pay the costs associated with completion of depositions, retention of expert witnesses, as well as deposition testimony of expert witnesses.
+Liability insurance companies select law firms with expertise in the area of litigation and Curtin Law, LLC is one of the firms that has been selected by your insurance company as a firm with the capabilities necessary to properly defend your case.
+You will not receive

 The content of this website is intended for informational purposes only and cannot be considered legal advice.
 Those persons reading this website should not act or refrain from acting based upon the information provided herein.
 All such persons reading this website are encouraged to seek out professional legal counsel should they have questions regarding their legal rights.